Kensington Boulevard Historic District

 American Craftsman, and American Foursquare, Prairie, and Neoclassical.
 Later in-fill development added examples of the ranch and American Small House styles.
 An Italianate farmhouse from the 19th century was present when the development was platted, and the developer built around it; it is distinguished by facing away from Kensington Boulevard, even though it is not on a corner, where the homes often face a cross street.
 Lots in the northern, 1917 phase of the development are on larger lots and homes tend to be grander styles such as Tudor Revival.
 In the southern, 1921 phase, the lots are smaller and the homes tend to be in less elaborate styles, such as American Craftsman, American Foursquare, and Colonial Revival.
 Most of the later in-fill development occurred in this phase.

 The district features three stylized entrances that were part of the original Kensington Park plan.
 At East State street, the entrance to Kensington boulevard is flanked by square brick columns with stone tops connected to brick walls that rise to the midpoint of the columns.
 The columns are corbelled at the midpoint, from whence they are battered upwards.
 The stone walls are capped with brick corbels to present a contrast to the stone-capped brick columns.
 A further column is placed on the opposite side of each sidewalk to make a matching pair.
 Entrance structures matching this set are placed at the south end of the first phase, on the north side of the intersection of Kensington and Lake Avenue, with the addition of globe light fixtures.
 On the south side of this intersection, a similar structure forms the entrance to the south phase, except it is made entirely of stone the top.
 Like its counterpart across Lake Avenue, it also features globe lighting.

-The Kensington Boulevard Historic District, along with the neighboring North Anthony Boulevard Historic District, is within the boundaries of the North Anthony Area Neighborhood Association, a voluntary neighborhood association which was formed in the 1970s to lobby against widening North Anthony Boulevard to four lanes of traffic.
+The Kensington Boulevard Historic District, along with the neighboring North Anthony Boulevard Historic District, is within the boundaries of the North Anthony Area Association, a voluntary neighborhood association which was formed in the 1970s to lobby against widening North Anthony Boulevard to four lanes of traffic.